Maiolini-M/4CT---Behavioural-biology-Leiden/Python_script_GUI/README.md

 ## Update on the script
 *Maiolini Marco, 7/05*

-I have programmed the basic function, but as I never programmed something from an input I didn't done yet the perch timout function and the switch function.
+I have programmed the basic function, but as I never programmed something from an input I didn't done the perch timout function and the switch function yet.